edpuzino/career_coaching/Code_201/Targeted_Job_Search.md

 Read [this article][1] on how to target companies and get hired.

-After doing some research, submit a Google Sheet [(using the template provided)][2] listing your top 10 targeted companies with backlink to their website.
+After doing some research, submit a Google Sheet [(using this template)][2] listing your top 10 targeted companies with backlink to their website.
 This list should be comprised of different sized companies.

 Submit a URL to your Sheet that will allow view and comment access.